mapoztate/mapoztate/README.md

 ### Hi there 👋
+I'm treating my current profile as a tutorial on how to use GitHub, so I'll be making a lot of changes.
 - 📫 How to reach me and find out more: [mprado.ml](http://www.mprado.ml/)
 - 💬 Ask me about my CS and IT background...
 - 🔭 I’m currently working on developing a training portal for cybersecurity newbies.